Current waste issues

 - Waimakariri District Council

-For more information on the storage and stockpiling of end of life tyres see Waikato Regional council’s guidance document.
+For more information on the storage and stockpiling of end of life tyres see Waikato Regional council’s guidance.

 The safe disposal of asbestos waste from demolition and earthquake repairs is a priority for Environment Canterbury and other government agencies.